joergbrech/mapfix/README.rst

 .. image:: https://codecov.io/gh/joergbrech/mapfix/branch/master/graph/badge.svg
     :target: https://codecov.io/gh/joergbrech/mapfix

 MapFix lets you take photographs of maps and place markers on the image, whenever you know where you are.
-These markers are used to callibrate the image, so your current location based on your mobile phone's GPS device is dispayed in the image.
+These markers are used to calibrate the image, so your current location based on your mobile phone's GPS device is dispayed in the image.

 Add markers by double tap.
 A minimum of two markers is required.
 The more you add, the better the calibration will be.